document-capture/.github/profile/Readme.md

 - [More tools available here](https://github.com/orgs/document-capture/repositories)
   > If you want some inspiration, follow the links to the list of public repositories

-## Remark ##
+## Disclaimer ##
-You can use all provided code as it is, without any warranty or support by me (the profile owner) or [Continia Software A/S](https://www.continia.com "Continia Software").
+The provided solutions are used to be a free unofficial proof of concept without any warranty or official support by the repository owner or [Continia Software A/S](https://www.continia.com "Continia Software").
+You can use the provided code as it is and customize it according your needs.

-## Need help? ##
+## Support ##
 As these tools can be used free of charge, we are not offering free services.
-In case you need assitance feel free to contact: sales-dach@continia.com
+In case you need assitance for one of the provided solutions you can contact the discussions board in the individual repository.

 ## Currently used app object ranges and ids ##
 You can find an overview of the object ranges of our provided apps [here](https://github.com/document-capture/.github/blob/main/profile/object_ranges.md).